 Aloe Vera is one of the succulent plants that is known because of its benefits for health.
 According to a 2018 review article by Trusted Source, Aloe vera is a plant that has anti-inflammatory, antiarthritic, and anti-rheumatoid effects.
 The aloe vera compounds provide anti-inflammatory properties comparable to nonsteroidal anti-inflammatory medicines.
 Research also suggests that aloe vera’s compounds assist in eliminating free radicals from the body, as do antioxidants.

-These antioxidants also reduce inflammation by stopping the creation of inflammation-related enzymes.
+These antioxidants also reduce the inflammation of arthritis by stopping the creation of inflammation-related enzymes.
 One can apply aloe vera’s sticky “gel” in aloe vera leaves on their skin, which they can apply directly on the skin.
 It is also possible to take aloe vera by ingestion, taking pills, or drinking juice from aloe.

 According to a report from 2020, cinnamon is antioxidant and anti-inflammatory.
 The study found that the supplementation of cinnamon significantly affected inflammation and oxidative stress biomarkers.
-This suggests that cinnamon supplementation could help to reduce inflammation and levels of oxidative stress, which could positively impact joint pain.
+This suggests that cinnamon supplementation could help to reduce inflammation of arthritis and levels of oxidative stress, which could positively impact joint pain.

 A smaller-scale study in 2018 by the Trusted Source also revealed that taking cinnamon powder capsules helped reduce inflammation and symptoms in females suffering from RA.